AutoNUE/public-code/README.md

 - http://cvit.iiit.ac.in/scene-understanding-challenge-2018/

-# AutoNUE 2021
+# AutoNUE 2021 (Domain Adaptation and Semantic Segmentation)

-This repository contains the datasets for Domain Adaptation challenge for AutoNEU 2021, CVPR Workshop.
-For more details, please visit https://cvit.iiit.ac.in/autonue2021/challenge.html
+This repository contains the datasets related to domain adaptation and segmentation challenge for AutoNEU 2021, CVPR Workshop.
+For more details, please visit https://cvit.iiit.ac.in/autonue2021/challenge.html.
+For the segmentation challenge, please skip "Source datasets" section below.

-# Source datasets:
+## Source datasets:
-For the Cityscapes dataset, participants are requested to use the fine images (~3200 training samples).
-Refer: https://www.cityscapes-dataset.com/examples/#fine-annotations.
-For the other datasets (BDD, GTA and Mapillary), the list of image names are given in the csv files in the folder "Source".

 Participants are requested to download the datasets from original websites, given below for easy reference:-
 1. https://www.mapillary.com/dataset/vistas?pKey=q0GhQpk20wJm1ba1mfwJmw
 2. https://bdd-data.berkeley.edu/ (you might have to click on Advanced tab, and then click on "proceed to bdd-data.berkeley.edu")
 3. https://download.visinf.tu-darmstadt.de/data/from_games/
+4. https://www.cityscapes-dataset.com/examples/#fine-annotations (only fine-annotations to be used)

 After downloading all the source datasets, move them to folder ./domain_adaptation/source/datasets/.
 Its folder structure should be as follows:
 ```